Welcome to the Rural Ontario Institute

-Helping organizations to be "more like people"
+Coming up Tuesday, March 18th - Helping organizations to be "more like people" - Webinar and Conversation

 The Rural Ontario Institute is hosting an online webinar and in-person conversation with Liam Barrington-Bush, author of Anarchists in the Boardroom - How social media and social movements can help your organisation to be more like people.
 Liam will discuss the lessons social movements can provide for not-for-profit organizations striving to create positive changes in their communities.
 Liam will challenge us to critically examine the workings of our own organizations – how we interact internally and how we interact with our communities – and will make the case for why and how they could be ‘more like people'.
 To learn more and register follow the links below:

 First-ever Rural Ontario Summit being held March 3, 2014